buildingSMART/Sample-Test-Files/import-certification.md

 1. **Spaces**
    Ensure spatial elements like IfcSpace are imported and correctly placed in the model structure.

-1. **Object typing**
+1. **Object type, occurrence and their properties**
-   Check if attributes and properties defined at the type level (e.g., IfcWallType) are available on their instances (e.g., IfcWall).
+   Check if attributes and properties are correctly displayed on the occurrence level (e.g., IfcWall), also when defined at the type level (e.g., IfcWallType).
+Software should group properties in property sets.
+   Check that each object retains its original unique identifier (GUID) from the IFC source file.

+1. **Quantities and quantity sets**
+    Validate the import of IfcQuantity data (e.g., area, volume, length).

+1. **Classification references**
+    Ensure that IfcClassificationReference data is present and that URIs are correctly imported.

 1. **Groups and systems**
    Validate that IfcGroup and IfcSystem relationships are preserved and correctly imported.